WebMazza/webmazza-cryptogaminginsider/README.md

 The website features a clean and modern design with a responsive layout built using Tailwind CSS.
 It includes a homepage with all blog posts, as well as dedicated pages for individual blog posts. 💻

-_Note_: The reviews refer to **fake websites**, with the only purpose of show my skills as a developer and copywriter.
+_Note_: The reviews of crypto betting and gambling websites refer to **fake websites**, with the only purpose of show my skills as a developer and copywriter.

 <br/>